 Tick off all 93 things to do on Brisbane’s bucket list

-Do you really know Brisbane?
-We’ve gathered the best, most essential, must-do experiences everyone needs to have in and around the River City.
+How well do you really know Brisbane?
+Here are the must-do experiences everyone needs to have in and around this stunning city.
 From ticking off the major city attractions, to catching a gig in a historic hangar or exploring Brisbane via your stomach, this list covers off the best things to do in Brisbane.

-2. Watch the sun rise over Brisbane CBD from Mt Coot-tha
+2. Watch the sunrise over The City from Mt Coot-tha

 Rise and shine people.
 Drive up to Mt Coot-tha pre-dawn to watch the sun rise behind the skyline.
 Take a rug, pop yourself down and wait for golden hour to arrive.